sf105/sttp-book/chapters/getting-started/test-automation.md

 See this new version of the `RomanNumeral` class, where we deeply refactored the code:

 * We gave a better name to the method: we call it `asArabic()` now.
-* We inlined the declaration of the Map , and used the `Map.of` utility method.
+* We inlined the declaration of the Map, and used the `Map.of` utility method.
 * We make use of an auxiliary array (`digits`) to get the current number inside the loop.
 * We extracted a private method that decides whether it is a subtractive operation.
 * We made use of the `var` keyword, as introduced in Java 10.